johnfreier/whatcanjamieeat/index.md

 ---
 layout: default
-title: "What can Jamie eat."
+title: "What can Jamie eat?"
 ---

 # {{ page.title }}

-This is a site dedicated to what Jamie can eat.
+This is a site dedicated to what Jamie can eat?